frzrbox/giftbag/README.md

 ## Dark Mode

+The purpose of dark mode is to toggle between an initial theme and a dark mode theme, if you want to build mulitple different themes you can use the [Theme Builder]("#theme-builder") api

 **Dark Mode takes in an object of options to setup and initialize**
 | Name | Description | Default | Optional |
 |-------------|-----------------------------------------------------------------|--------------|----------|